ericallenpaul/IdentityFramework/README.md

 Copy .Web Migrations folder to services

-Change the Namespace on the three .cs files and remove the using statement "using IdentityFramework.Web.Data;" (i.e. IdentityFramework.Web.Data.Migrations to IdentityFramework.Service
+Change the Namespace on the three .cs files (.Service.Migrations) and remove the using statement "using IdentityFramework.Web.Data;" (i.e. IdentityFramework.Web.Data.Migrations to IdentityFramework.Service

 Delete the data folder from .Web